 For some people, however, having all their money in one big loan account makes it difficult to keep an eye on total spending and stay on track towards financial goals.

 Revolving credit mortgage vs a car loan or personal loan for purchases

 A revolving credit home loan lets you borrow up to your agreed limit whenever you want to.
 The main advantage it has over other loans are the interest rates.
 You’ll only be charged the variable mortgage rate, which is usually much less than you’d pay for a personal loan or retail finance, such as a car dealer loan.
 It will also be way less than the interest charged on a credit card balance after the interest-free period.

 Another advantage of borrowing from the balance in your revolving credit mortgage is the chance to sidestep approval processes, paperwork and establishment fees.
 You simply spend the available money in the same way you would from an everyday account, using EFTPOS or internet banking.
 Obviously, this spending freedom can be dangerous if you’re not so good at setting a budget and sticking to it.

 If you’re planning to save up for renovations or home improvements, a revolving credit mortgage can be ideal.
 As your savings grow, they offset the amount you owe and reduce your interest payments.
 Then, as you work through your project, you can simply draw down money as needed up to your agreed limit.
 You can also stop repaying the money you owe for a while if you want to.
 Just be sure to budget for the increasing interest payments when you start to spend more from the account than you put in.

 Clearly, a revolving credit mortgage can have big benefits for some people, but it’s probably not for everyone.
-Be sure to seek advice from a trusted mortgage specialist.
+Be sure to seek advice from a trusted mortgage broker or specialist.
 Their knowledge and experience can help you choose the best option for your circumstances.